FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 ## Creating the store for data

-Basically we are using the same files and techniques for getting the data from the server in the end using a `data.service.ts` which is also placed in the `services` folder.
+We are using the same files and techniques for getting the data from the server in the end using a `data.service.ts` which is also placed in the `services` folder.
 We are adding only one (two with the complete action) action inside the action file, a reducer, the effect for getting the http data and the selector for selecting the data from the state.

 ```ts
 import { createAction, props } from '@ngrx/store';